 If you’d like to avoid any type of bristle brush, you can get a grill brush that has a scour-pad head.
 It’s basically a steel wool pad affixed to a handle.
 Generally, though, these are less effective and far less durable than bristle brushes.
 That said, some people like to use scrubbers as more of a polishing step after they use a brush or scraper, which can prolong the life of this style.

-Of course, the most important thing to remember about maintaining a grill brush is that when the bristles become bent and smashed, or any bristles start to come loose, it’s time to replace the brush (or the head).
-A damaged grill brush is not only less effective, but it’s dangerous, too.
+Of course, the most important thing to remember about maintaining a grill brush is that when the bristles become bent and smashed or any bristles start to come loose, it’s time to replace the brush (or the head).

 How do you clean a wire grill brush?